 Other considerations before giving aspirin to canines:

-1. It’s fairly common for clients to tell us they’ve been giving aspirin at home.
-What you need to know is this– once you’ve got aspirin “on board”, it limits what medications we can now use to treat your ailing pet.
+- It’s fairly common for clients to tell us they’ve been giving aspirin at home.
+What you need to know is this: once you’ve got aspirin “on board”, it limits what medications we can now use to treat your ailing pet.

-3. Never give enteric coated aspirin to dogs.
+- Never give enteric-coated aspirin to dogs.
 It may not be broken down in the dog’s stomach, and it can collect in the intestines and cause problems.
 It’s fine to give buffered aspirin, but again, only at the recommended dosage.

 Remember, the best advice for helping your pet relieve pain is a visit to our office.
-Not only do we have medications developed specifically for dogs and cats, we also use therapies like acupuncture to relieve pain.
+We have medications developed specifically for dogs and cats, and we use therapies like acupuncture to relieve pain.